JasperBroeck/UbunteaOS-Scripts/README.md

 # UbunteaOS-Scripts

 Welcome to the UbunteaOS Scripts repository!
-This collection of scripts is designed to enhance your Ubuntu 23.04 installation by adding various customizations, applications, and visual tweaks.
+This collection of scripts is designed to enhance your Ubuntu 23.04 (and newer, im always working on keeping this as up-to-date as possible!) installation by adding various customizations, applications, and visual tweaks.
 Please note that UbunteaOS is not a standalone Linux distribution but rather a set of scripts and configurations that enhance your standard Ubuntu 23.04 installation.

 ## Table of Contents
 - [Installation](#install)